Can Florida Claim Your Probate Assets If There’s No Will?

 As a gainfully employed adult in Florida, you have no doubt heard about the importance of creating a last will and testament.
 But do you know what happens if you die without a will in Florida?

 Dying without a valid will is considered dying “intestate.”
 In this situation, Florida intestacy laws will determine how to distribute the decedent’s assets.
-This includes all property and assets that would have passed through their will, such as property solely in the individual’s name, single-owned bank and investment accounts, and life insurance policies, retirement funds, and annuities payable to the estate.
+This includes all property and assets that would have passed through their will, such as property solely in the individual’s name, solely-owned bank and investment accounts, and life insurance policies, retirement funds, and annuities without a beneficiary.

 If you die intestate, your property and assets may be distributed to your surviving heirs through probate according to the following rules:

-- If you are married and survived by your spouse but have no children, grandchildren, or any other lineal descendants, your surviving spouse will inherit your whole estate.
+If you are married and survived by your spouse but have no children, grandchildren, or any other lineal descendants, your surviving spouse will inherit your entire estate.

-- Your surviving spouse will also receive your entire estate if you have descendants that are also descendants of the surviving spouse and neither you nor your spouse had any other children.
+Your surviving spouse will also receive your entire estate if you and your spouse had children together and neither you nor your spouse had any other children.

-- If you are survived by your spouse and descendants who are not descendants of your spouse, your spouse may receive half of your estate, while the other descendants will share the remaining half.
+If you are survived by your spouse and children or grandchildren who are not also children or grandchildren of your spouse, your spouse may receive half of your estate, while your children share the remaining half.

 But what happens if you have no living heirs?
 In this situation, your property and assets will be turned over to the state of Florida.
 If you are not survived by any of the family members as described above, your entire estate will escheat to the state.
 Property that escheats will be sold, and the sale of the proceeds will go to the Chief Financial Officer of the state and be deposited in the State School Fund.